Kateřina Siniaková: 2017: Career singles titles, US Open doubles final

+2018: Doubles: No. 1 and two major titles

-Siniaková started year well, playing at the Shenzhen Open, where she reached the finals in both singles and doubles, but lost to Simona Halep in both.
-Her run to the singles final included a win over Maria Sharapova in the semifinals.
-She played in the doubles final alongside Barbora Krejčíková, but they lost to Halep and Irina-Camelia Begu.
-She then lost to Elina Svitolina in the first round match at the Australian Open, and in doubles reached the third round with Krejcikova.
-Siniaková then reached the quarterfinals in singles at the Premier-level St. Petersburg Ladies' Trophy right after the Australian Open, and then in May, she reached the quarterfinal of the Prague Open and the semifinal of the Nuremberg Cup.
-During that period, things got better in doubles where she first reached the semifinals of the Premier 5 Qatar Open and then the final of the Premier Mandatory Miami Open.
+Siniaková started year well, playing at the Shenzhen Open where she reached the finals in both singles and doubles, but lost to Simona Halep in both.
+Her run to the singles final included a semifinal-win over Maria Sharapova.
+She played in the doubles final alongside Krejčíková, but they lost to Halep and Irina-Camelia Begu.
+She then lost to Elina Svitolina in the first-round match at the Australian Open, and in doubles reached the third round with Krejčíková.
+Siniaková then reached the quarterfinals in singles at the Premier-level St. Petersburg Ladies' Trophy, and then in May, she reached the quarterfinal of the Prague Open and the semifinal of the Nuremberg Cup.
+During that period, things got better in doubles where she first reached the semifinals of the Premier 5 Qatar Ladies Open and then the final of the Premier Mandatory Miami Open.

 In the summer, she had her biggest success in doubles.
-Alongside Barbora Krejčíková, she won two Grand Slam titles at the French Open and Wimbledon, while in singles at both tournaments, she reached third rounds.
-Winning two slams back to back and winning the junior and senior grand slam titles at these two events was a great achievement for Siniaková and Krejcikova.
+Alongside Krejčíková, she won two major titles at the French Open and Wimbledon.